koding/koding/docs/Environments.md

       - **JStackTemplate**

-        It's the template version of `JStack`, basically its using as data source to create new stacks.
+        It's the template version of `JComputeStack`, basically its using as data source to create new stacks.
 It has one extra field (`connections`) to keep track relations between domains with machine, rules with domains etc.